sdgilley/azure-docs-sdk-python/docs-ref-services/preview/ai-language-questionanswering-readme.md

 The [QuestionAnsweringClient][questionanswering_client_class] is the primary interface for asking questions using a knowledge base with your own information, or text input using pre-trained models.
 For asynchronous operations, an async `QuestionAnsweringClient` is in the `azure.ai.language.questionanswering.aio` namespace.

-### QuestionAnsweringProjectsClient
+### QuestionAnsweringAuthoringClient
-The [QuestionAnsweringProjectsClient][questionansweringprojects_client_class] provides an interface for managing Question Answering projects.
+The [QuestionAnsweringAuthoringClient][questionansweringauthoring_client_class] provides an interface for managing Question Answering projects.
 Examples of the available operations include creating and deploying projects, updating your knowledge sources, and updating question and answer pairs.
 It provides both synchronous and asynchronous APIs.

 ## Examples